f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

-Logging Subsystems/ Software Componenent Levels
+Logging Subsystems/ Software Component Levels
 -----------------------------------------------

-Changing the Software Componenet Log Levels via CLI
+Changing the Software Component Log Levels via CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you would like to change any of the logging levels via the CLI you must be in config mode.
 Use the **system logging sw-components sw-component <component name> config <logging severity>** command.
 You must **commit** for this change to take effect.
 Be sure to set logging levels back to normal after troubleshooting has completed.